Car Batteries Get the Best Interstate Battery at Our Best Price

 - A "Replace" test result indicates that the battery — even though it’s currently starting your engine — fails to meet the original equipment manufacturer’s recommendations.

-If you decide to purchase a battery after receiving a Marginal or Replace result, you can get more information on battery products via our Battery Selector (near the top of this page).
+If you decide to buy a new car battery after receiving a Marginal or Replace result, you can get more information on battery products via our Battery Selector (near the top of this page).
 With this tool, you can choose your battery, get a quote, and set up an installation appointment — all in one place.
-Plus, we offer special internet–only pricing for auto batteries, so you’re sure to get a great price.
+Plus, we offer special internet–only car battery prices on Interstate Batteries, so you’re sure to get a great price.

 WE'LL GET YOU BACK ON THE ROAD